coq-community/manifesto/README.md

     because it is technically simpler to understand and abide by.

-  If neither of these two licenses can be used, we encourage using another open source license approved by the OSI.
+  If neither of these two licenses can be used, we encourage using another license that is both approved as an open source license by OSI and considered a free software license by FSF.

 ### Process / organizational aspects ###